What to know about the attempt on Trump's life and its aftermath

 A former fire chief who was killed at Trump's Pennsylvania rally is being remembered as a "man of conviction."

-The shooting wounded two other men and pierced the upper part of Trump’s ear with a bullet.
+The shooting left Trump and two other men wounded.
 The 20-year-old who authorities say carried out the attack is believed to have acted alone with his father's gun.

 Here’s a look at what we know so far about the attempt on Trump's life and its aftermath:

-Officials say Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania — about 50 miles (80 kilometers) from the shooting — came to law enforcement attention when spectators at the Trump rally noticed him acting strangely outside the event.
+Officials say Thomas Matthew Crooks, of Bethel Park, Pennsylvania — about 50 miles (80 kilometers) from the shooting — came to law enforcement's attention when spectators at the Trump rally noticed him acting strangely outside the event.

 Police had a report of a suspicious man pacing near the magnetometers and were apparently exchanging photos of the suspect.
 Witnesses pointed and shouted at an armed man on a nearby roof.